cliffeby/DuckpinV001/README.md

 # Duckpins -Project Documentation

 ### _About Me_
 I am a retired civil engineer studying software development as an avocation.
 I've found the software development "community" unparallelled in support for all levels of users.
 When you hit a roadblock, video tutorials, blogs, Stack Overflow, etc. provide a wealth of content.
 For me, a quick search, a crtl-c/crlt-v and my problem is solved.
 No other profession offers more to it colleagues.
 However getting past the HW or sample app has often been a struggle for me.
-As I navigate that world with my Roch app, I will document some of the "not so sample" issues and questions that arise.
+As I navigate that world with my Duckpins and [Roch](https://cliffeby.github.io/RochV001a/) app, I will document some of the "not so sample" issues and questions that arise.

 This GitHub page is one of several  blogs on my efforts to get beyond HW.
 I expect that the document will be updated as I learn more about the MEAN Stack.